x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/block-legacy-auth-2019-hybrid.md

 ### Step 1: Create the authentication policy

-To create a policy that blocks legacy authentication for all available client protocols in Exchange 2019 (the recommended configuration), use the following syntax:
+To create a policy that blocks legacy authentication for the specified client protocols, use the following syntax:

 ```
-New-AuthenticationPolicy -Name "<Descriptive Name>" -BlockLegacyAuth<Protocol>
+New-AuthenticationPolicy -Name "<Descriptive Name>" [-BlockLegacyAuthActiveSync] [-BlockLegacyAuthAutodiscover] [-BlockLegacyAuthImap] [-BlockLegacyAuthMapi] [-BlockLegacyAuthOfflineAddressBook] [-BlockLegacyAuthPop] [-BlockLegacyAuthRpc] [-BlockLegacyAuthWebServices]
 ```

-This example creates an authentication policy named Block legacy Auth to block legacy auth for the Exchange Active Sync protocol.
+This example creates an authentication policy named "Block Legacy Auth" to block legacy authentication for all client protocols in Exchange 2019 (the recommended configuration).

 ```
-New-AuthenticationPolicy -Name "Block Legacy Auth" -BlockLegacyAuthActiveSync
+New-AuthenticationPolicy -Name "Block Legacy Auth" -BlockLegacyAuthActiveSync -BlockLegacyAuthAutodiscover -BlockLegacyAuthImap -BlockLegacyAuthMapi -BlockLegacyAuthOfflineAddressBook -BlockLegacyAuthPop -BlockLegacyAuthRpc -BlockLegacyAuthWebServices
 ```

 ### Step 2: Assign the authentication policy to users

-There are two basic methods you can use to assign authentication policies to users:
+The methods that you can use to assign authentication policies to users are described in this section:

 - **Individual user accounts**: Use the following syntax: